On this page you find more information on LIGA’s ongoing (and past) research projects.

 DFG Research Group “ProtectMove”

 Collaborative research group with the aim to investigate the nature and mechanisms of reduced penetrance in several movement disorders, predominantly Parkinson’s disease and dystonia.
 ProtectMove is made up of research teams from Lübeck, Kiel, Bolzano, Luxembourg and Vancouver, and is funced by the Deutsche Forschungsgemeinschaft (DFG).
-The LIGA team will co-lead four out of the eleven ProtectMove research projects including the implementation of a genome data analysis core (GDAC) unit.
+The LIGA team co-led four out of the eleven ProtectMove research projects from phase 1 of the project, including the implementation of a genome data analysis core (GDAC; LIGA Co-PI Lars Bertram) unit and GWAS projects for all three of the main diseases: XDP (Sub-project 5; LIGA Co-PI Lars Bertram), dystonia (Sub-project 6; LIGA Co-PI Lars Bertram), Parkinson’s disease (Sub-project 7; LIGA Co-PI Christina Lill).
 For more information on ProtectMove, its projects and progress, please visit the official project website.
-Funding: Deutsche Forschungsgemeinschaft – DFG (from Dec 1, 2016 – Nov 30, 2019).
+Funding: Deutsche Forschungsgemeinschaft – DFG (from Dec 1, 2016 – Dec 31, 2021).